arni-magnusson/ices-course/README.md

+# Open Science and Software Development

 ## Outline

-- Introduction to version control and GitHub
-- Code management and best practices
-- Making your code reproducible
-- Dynamic documents and Markdown
-- Creating R packages and continuous testing
+- Software for scientific analyses, including R packages
+- The art of software design, development, and maintenance
-- More advanced aspects of GitHub
+- GitHub and other development tools, collaboration
-- Publishing your clean, reproducible code
+- Scientific workflows, open data, methods, and results

 ## Schedule